Joeyscat/reservation/rfcs/0001-core-reservation.md

 We need a common solution for various reservation requirements: 1) calendar booking; 2) hotel/room booking; 3) meeting room booking; 4) parking lot booking: 5) etc. Repeatedly building features for these requirements is a waste of time and resources.
 We should have a common solution that can be used by all teams.

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 ## Guide-level explanation

 Basic architecture: